Vijaya Mulay: Patna to Leeds, UK

 In 1946 she won a state scholarship to study in University of Leeds, UK for master's degree in Education.

 While there, Vijaya realised that the ordinary Britisher was hardly like the English "Burra Saabs" (Great Masters) back in India.

 From an interview with Vijaya Mulay on her days in the UK – I had gone to Britain, with an anti-colonial distaste for the British people and with the sole purpose of studying for my degree.
 I was on my guard, ready to take offence at the slightest insult or remark derogatory to me or to India, whether imagined or real.
 But I soon found out that the ordinary English people were hardly like the 'Burra Sahibs' that one saw back home.

 On post-war cinema in UK – The Workers’ Unity Theatre played to full houses.
 Films from the Soviet Union and Eastern Europe ran often.
 I saw film classics, experimental films, and socialist cinema.
 I also gained a better perspective and understanding of the cinematic art by joining the university film society.
 Film viewing, once a casual pastime, became my serious passion.

 1959: Satyajit Ray and India's first Film Society

 Vijaya returned to Patna in 1949 and actively worked in the local film society.
 In 1954, she moved to New Delhi when Government of India appointed her as an Education Officer.
 Vijaya also found time to open Delhi Film Society and in 1959, eight film societies came together to form Federation of Film Societies of India with Satyajit Ray as the founding president and Vijaya Mulay and the critic Chidanand Das Gupta as joint secretaries.

-After the passing away of Satyajit Ray, Vijaya was appointed the President of FFSI.
+After the death of Satyajit Ray, Vijaya was appointed the President of FFSI.